Doctor of Optometry

 International applications have the option to submit acceptable TOEFL scores if English is not their primary language.

-Foreign transcripts are not accepted without an offical evaluation from the WES, ECE or other accredited agencies.
+Foreign transcripts are not accepted without an official evaluation from the WES, ECE or other accredited agencies.